Neuroimmune System 101: A primer on how the nervous and immune systems work together

 Kyle Blackburn, MD

 Dr. Blackburn received his medical degree from the University of Kentucky College of Medicine in Lexington, KY, and completed his neurology residency at The University of Texas Southwestern in Dallas, TX, where he worked with his Fellowship mentor, Dr. Greenberg.
-During his fellowship, he plans to launch a study that will collect patient reported outcome measures on adult and pediatric patients with transverse myelitis.
+During his fellowship, he launched a study that collects patient reported outcome measures on adult and pediatric patients with transverse myelitis.
 The study aims to assess current outcomes in transverse myelitis, and to inform the development of outcome measures for future clinical trials.
-Dr. Blackburn is a James T. Lubin Fellow.
+Dr. Blackburn is a former James T. Lubin Fellow.